jimlindybner/ai-vocab/README.md

 - **SAT-Level Vocabulary Terms**: The application generates high-level vocabulary terms suitable for SAT preparation and English learning.

-- **Definitions and Example Sentences**: Each vocabulary index card includes a definition and a carefully crafted example sentence to illustrate the word's usage.
+- **Definitions and Example Sentences**: Each vocabulary index card includes an AI-generated definition and example sentence to illustrate the word's usage.

-- **Pronunciation**: The app utilizes the Google Cloud Text-To-Speech API to provide an audio pronunciation of each vocabulary word, helping users learn correct pronunciation.
+- **Pronunciation**: The app utilizes the Google Cloud Text-To-Speech API to provide an audio pronunciation of each vocabulary word, helping users learn the correct pronunciation.

 - **User-Friendly Interface**: The web app offers an intuitive and user-friendly interface, making it easy for students to explore and learn new words.